top of page

 AmazingSpidermanDS

-A Kirby style hub world with short repetitive missions.
-Some great hand drawn sprite animation with a dynamic camera zooming in and out of the action.
-It's a good format for a rushed movie tie-in, it just needed a lot more variety.
+It features a Kirby's Dreamland style hub world offering short repetitive missions.
+It has some great hand drawn sprite animation with a dynamic camera zooming in and out of the action.
+It's a good format for a rushed movie tie-in, it just needed a lot more variety to fully land.

 Release: Jun 26, 2012